-R01d has a strong co-occurrence with R03a \textit{``Process automation: efficiency, optimization, productivity''} (co-occurrence = 7), which is also very relevant (grounded = 15).
-This means that the organizations that mentioned R01d in a quotation, also mentioned R03a.
-Thus, it can be deduced that faster time-to-market is largely due to processes automation.
-R01d is also strongly associated with R02a \textit{``Better software quality''} (co-occurrence = 4), confirming the dilemma between fast speed and high software quality.
-R01d is also related to R04c \textit{``Improve team collaboration \& communication''} (co-occurrence = 2), and henceforth, it could be understood that the increase of velocity may be also due to the improvement of team collaboration.
+In addition to the semantic network at the domain level of Figure~\ref{fig:NetworkResults}, Figure~\ref{fig:NetworkResultR01d} shows a semantic network at the level of codes, specifically around the most grounded and thus outstanding code.
+This network is based on the co-occurrences between this code and others (see Figure~\ref{fig:CoocurrenceTableR01d}).
+As stated before, the most grounded code is R01d \textit{``Faster time-to-market''} (grounded = 19), which is the base code of this network.
+The network is created following the guidelines mentioned above regarding the lines and boxes.
+The network relates the base code with other elements through three kinds of relationships: \textit{is part of}, which links the code to its domain, \textit{is associated with}, which is generic, and \textit{due to}, which indicates causality (but in an inductive, not-statistical, sense).
+Hence, Figure~\ref{fig:NetworkResultR01d} shows that R01d has a strong co-occurrence with R03a \textit{``Process automation: efficiency, optimization, productivity''} (co-occurrence = 7), which is also very relevant (grounded = 15).
+This means that the organizations that mentioned R01d in a quotation also mentioned R03a.
+Thus, it seems that faster time-to-market is largely due to process automation.
+R01d is also strongly associated with R02a \textit{``Better software quality''} (co-occurrence = 4), confirming that organizations expect to obtain both fast speed and high software quality.
+R01d is also related to R04c \textit{``Improve team collaboration $\&$ communication''} (co-occurrence = 2), and henceforth, it could be inferred that the increase in velocity may also be due to the improvement in team collaboration.
 Other codes weakly related to R01d are R04d \textit{``More motivated teams''}, R06a \textit{``Align objectives with business''} and R03b \textit{``Project management more effective''} (co-occurrence = 1).
-The faster time-to-market that companies aim to achieve could be also due to these expected results.
+Thus, it seems that the faster time-to-market that companies aim to achieve could also be due to these other expected results.